aut0maticjack/lazyweb/RetroPie-DOSBox-Notes.md

 Performance depends on the game, OMF2097 performs well on its "Pentium" setting with only 10000 cycles.
 IIRC from using real hardware, that setting actually did require a Pentium or faster.

 Probably worth playing with `cycles=max` with some games.
+In Doom this dropped 4fps.
+In OMF2097 it makes the game unplayably fast.

 ## Compiling from Source